glfw/glfw/README.md

 ## Changelog

+ - Added on-demand loading of Vulkan and context creation API libraries
  - Bugfix: Single compilation unit builds failed due to naming conflicts (#783)
  - Bugfix: The range checks for `glfwSetCursorPos` used the wrong minimum (#773)
  - [Win32] Bugfix: `glfwSetClipboardString` created an unnecessary intermediate